PlatDrake2875/LLMVAD/scripts/README.md

 # Dataset Download Scripts

-This directory contains scripts for downloading datasets used in the LLMVAD project.
+This directory contains Powershell scripts for downloading datasets used in the LLMVAD project.
 All the scripts suppose your datasets are hosted on Kaggle.

 ## Files